Shipping Glossary

 How to Apply HAZMAT Shipping in Daily Operations

-Knowing the definition of HAZMAT Shipping is only the first step.
-The real value appears when the concept is translated into concrete fulfillment rules and QA checks.
+Knowing the definition of HAZMAT shipping is only the first step.
+The real value appears when the concept is translated into concrete packing rules and pre-ship checks that anyone on your team can follow.

 Common Mistakes to Avoid